This is to address some of the questions you might have about us, or at least, if we were you, the questions we'd have.

 At this point, our group is composed primarily of adults in their 20s and 30s, and a number of us have young children.
 So, though we are small, we are eager to incorporate our kids into what we are doing, and, as we grow, to make sure Haven is a place that provides a home for all of us, youngest to oldest, and allows all of us to connect with Jesus.

 Haven Kids meets in a dedicated classroom during our Sunday service and is for children ages 3-12.
-Parents may check in children beginning at 10:15 and the children are brought by their teachers back into the service during the last few minutes of musical worship, around 11:50.
+Children begin the service with the adults and then are dismissed to begin Haven kids before the morning teachings.
+Later, children are brought by their teachers back into the service during the last few minutes of musical worship, around 11:50.
 Haven Kids uses Godly Play, a Montessori-based children's church curriculum of storytelling and reflection and is staffed by a combination of parent volunteers and paid childcare workers.
 Haven Kids is led by Jill Gidlund, our Pastor to Children and Families.